containers/toolbox/doc/toolbox-enter.1.md

 **--distro** DISTRO, **-d** DISTRO

-Enter a toolbox container for a different operating system DISTRO than the host.
+Enter a Toolbx container for a different operating system DISTRO than the host.
 Has to be coupled with `--release` unless the selected DISTRO matches the host.

 **--release** RELEASE, **-r** RELEASE

-Enter a toolbox container for a different operating system RELEASE than the host.
+Enter a Toolbx container for a different operating system RELEASE than the host.

 ## EXAMPLES

-### Enter the default toolbox container matching the host OS
+### Enter the default Toolbx container matching the host OS

 ```
 $ toolbox enter
 ```

-### Enter the default toolbox container for Fedora 36
+### Enter the default Toolbx container for Fedora 36

 ```
 $ toolbox enter --distro fedora --release f36
 ```

-### Enter a toolbox container with a custom name
+### Enter a Toolbx container with a custom name

 ```
 $ toolbox enter foo